-The Windows system is designed to be blind to all information in the slack space.
-Searching is accomplished using a forensically-sound copy of the drive and specialized examination software, a hex editor utility that permits an examiner to read the data in each cluster directly from the media (or another operating system, like Linux), that treats a drive like a file, permitting string searches of contents.
-File slack is, by its very nature, fragmented, and the information identifying file type is often the first data to be obscured.
+The Windows system is blind to all information in the slack space.
+Searching is accomplished using a forensically-sound copy of the drive and specialized examination software, a hex editor utility that permits an examiner to read the data in each cluster directly from the media (or another operating system, like Linux, that treats a drive like a file), permitting string searches of contents.
+File slack is, by its very nature, fragmented, and the information identifying file type is the first data overwritten.